jramshur/Code-Snippets/Power Query/Standardize column names.md

 ### Usage of `Text.Select`

 -   `Text.Select(_, {"0".."9", "a".."z", ">"})` effectively filters each column name to include only the specified characters.
 This function is crucial for aligning column names with technical and business standards that may dictate specific formatting rules.

-### Conclusion

-The function simplifies the process of cleaning and standardizing column names, making the data set more structured and easier to work with in Power BI and other data processing tools.
-This standardization is particularly useful in scenarios involving data integration from multiple sources, ensuring that column names do not cause errors in data processing scripts or queries due to inconsistent naming conventions.